Driving in the Greek islands

 - You are required to have the following pieces of safety equipment in your vehicle: warning triangle, first-aid kit and fire extinguisher.

-- EU driving license holders can freely drive in Greece.
-The same is true for UK driving license holders.
-If your license is issued from a country outside of the EU, you need to get an international driver’s license/permit before your visit.
+- EU driving license holders can drive freely in Greece.
+The same is true for UK, US and Australia driving license holders, as well as some other countries.
+In some cases, if your license is issued from a country outside of the EU, you may need to get an international driver’s license/permit before your visit.

 - The maximum blood alcohol content is set at 0,5 g/l for standard drivers (around a pint of beer).
 There are different regulations for new drivers and professionals.